[ YOU ARE HERE: Houghton Heritage > Articles > Hillside Cemetery Menu > Cemetery History Overview ]

 in the will of his cousin, Frank Hall Standish.
 To make matters even more confusing, William’s son (who is not buried at Hillside) became known as William Standish Carr Standish!

 SIR GEORDIE The self-made Sir George Elliot, Bart., MP, died at ten minutes past three on the afternoon of the 23rd of December, 1893, at 19 Portland Place, his London residence.
 His body was conveyed by train from Kings Cross to the station at Fencehouses, for a service at St Michael’s Church and interment in a large vault at Hillside.
 Geordie, as he was known, advised Prime Minister Benjamin Disraeli to invest in the Suez Canal, which resulted in England having control over the shipping route to India.
 He also gave advice to the Egyptian Khedive, and spent a good while in the land of the Pharaohs.
-He brought many relics back to Houghton; the mummified Egyptian Princess he acquired (which later turned out to be male) even inspired his friend, Bram Stoker, of Dracula fame, to write the famous mummy horror story, The Jewel of the Seven Stars.
+He brought many relics back to Houghton; the mummified Egyptian Princess he acquired inspired his friend, Bram Stoker, of Dracula fame, to write the famous mummy horror story, The Jewel of the Seven Stars (this mummy shocked modern day Egyptologists when it turned out to be male).
 Closer to home, Sir George owned the company which laid the first Atlantic telegraph cable, and in his capacity as MP, arranged for the new tongue of Big Ben in Westminster Clock Tower to be forged in Hopper’s Foundry in Houghton.

 There are many more journeys through Hillside’s past that we could take, but we will save them for another occasion.
 For now, take a walk around Houghton-le-Spring today.
 Start at the Comrades Club and follow the

-lych gate of Hillside.
-You are invited to venture through the stone archway, past the brick built World War II air raid shelter, into the secluded haven that is the old Hillside Cemetery.
+lych gate of Hillside Cemetery.
+You are invited to venture through the stone archway, past the only remaining brick built World War II air raid shelter left in Houghton, into the secluded haven that is the old Hillside Cemetery.

-If you have enjoyed this article and would like to make a donation towards the website's costs please click below:
+If you have enjoyed this article and would like to make a donation to Houghton-le-Spring Heritage Society, please click DONATE for PayPal or to have your name recorded in the Book of Benefactors & Supporters click BOOK:

 Thanks go to David Allan, Douglas Smith, David Wheatley, Dina Salter, Heather Williams, Phil Hall, Rev'd Dr Ian Wallis and all who helped with research into the Old Hillside Cemetery.

-[ YOU ARE HERE: Houghton Heritage > Articles > Hillside Cemetery Menu > Cemetery History Overview ]
+[ YOU ARE HERE: Houghton Heritage > Articles > Hillside Cemetery Menu > The Cemetery Question ]